Tie in a fun and memorable bear theme when introducing your students to the classroom rules, creating a class book, and practicing math skills.

-- Explain and practice the procedures of the area now, or go into more specific practicing of procedures after each area has been pointed out.
+- For each part of the room, explain and practice the procedures of the area, either in the moment or after each area has been pointed out.

-Step 2: Record responses on the blank chart paper.
+Record students' responses on the blank bear-shaped butcher paper.

-Step 3: Discuss why they suggested these things.
+Step 2: Discuss why students suggested these things.

-Step 6: Displaying the two charts next to each other, ask students: What rules did we come up with that go along with the ones here?
-Ask them to explain how they think the two lists connect.
+Step 4: Displaying the two charts next to each other, ask students: What rules did we come up with that go along with the ones here?
+Ask students to explain how they think the two lists connect.

-Step 7: Say that you want them to look at the ways you are modeling two teddy bears and see if the ways the bears are acting is good.
+Step 5: Bring out the two teddy bears for a demonstration.
+Explain that you want students to look at the ways you are modeling two teddy bears and see if the way the bears are acting is good.
 Use the two bears to demonstrate scenarios that could happen in the classroom, such as sharing markers.
 Ask students to describe what they see with the interaction, both positive and negative.
 If the actions are positive, how do they go with the rules?
 If the actions are negative, how can the bears act differently?

-Step 8: As a way to invest students more in the classroom community, have them each write or trace their name on a blank bear outline.
-Some will be able to write on their own and others will need more help.
-They can color the bear and then cut it out.
-Then have them walk up and tape the bear with their name on it around the list of rules to show that following the rules will let them always see students learning and happy.
+Step 8: As a way to invest students in the classroom community, have students walk up and tape their bears around the list of classroom rules to show that following the rules will let them always see students learning and happy.

 Supporting All Learners

-Some children may not have developed fine motor skills, so you may need to help them cut and color their bears.
+Some students may not have developed fine motor skills, so you may need to help them color and cut out their bears.